-Dedicated Home Coffee Bar Can Make Your Kitchen Feel Like a Cozy French Café, Here’s How
+How a Dedicated Home Coffee Bar Can Make Your Kitchen Feel Like a Cozy French Café

 The modern kitchen has taken on a new role.
 It is no longer just a place to cook meals and wash dishes.
 It has become a space where small daily rituals feel special and personal.
-One feature is leading this shift, and it is the dedicated home coffee bar.
+One feature is leading this shift: the dedicated home coffee bar.

 Designers agree that this simple upgrade changes how a kitchen feels and functions.
 The 2026 State of Home Design Report shows that coffee stations are now the most wanted kitchen feature.
 This trend goes beyond placing a machine on the counter.
 It turns your morning coffee into a calm, café-like experience.